SwedishLesbian/coterie/docs/user/faq.md

-# Grapevine 4.0 FAQ
+# Coterie FAQ

 ## General Questions

-### What is Grapevine?
+### What is Coterie?
-Grapevine is a character management system for World of Darkness tabletop roleplaying games, focusing on Vampire: The Masquerade and related games.
+Coterie is a character management system for World of Darkness tabletop roleplaying games, focusing on Vampire: The Masquerade and related games.

 ### What's new in version 4.0?
 - Complete Python rewrite